Overview

 Blossom Wealth Management, LLC (“BWM”) reviews and updates our brochure at least

 annually to confirm that it remains current.
-We have not made any material changes since
+We made the following material change with the

 2